oswaldochan/5_MassiveData/cap1&2/resumen.md

 >MORE INFORMATION DOESN’T NECESSARILY MEAN RAWER DATA

 ### What does it mean that "data is immutable"
-In Big Data Systems, data doesn't get updated or deleted, instead, more data is added, so it handle human faults and simplicity
+In Big Data Systems, data doesn't get updated or deleted, instead, more data is added, so it handle human faults and gains simplicity
+In a immutable schema:
+> Rather than storing a current snapshot of the world, as done by the mutable schema, you create a separate record every time a user’s information evolves.
 ### What does it mean that "data is eternally true"

 ### What is a fact?